The James Webb Telescope’s heat shield has been successfully deployed to a mission pivot station

 More than a hundred engineers are currently rotating around the clock to ensure that everything goes according to plan.

 On Tuesday, the US space agency (NASA) reported the event in a live broadcast on the Internet.
-Because there was no device on board that could take pictures of the observatory itself, the only available pictures were taken from the operations control room, where the teams responsible for following up on the deployment of the heat shield applauded for a long time following the announcement of the successful tightening of the fifth layer.
+Because there was no device on board that might take pictures of the observatory itself, the only available pictures were taken from the operations control room, where the teams responsible for following up on the deployment of the heat shield applauded for a long time following the announcement of the successful tightening of the fifth layer.

 This heat shield measures 20 meters by 14 meters and is designed in the shape of a diamond.
 Its layers, which were the thickness of a hair from the head, were folded in the shape of an accordion, and are now separated by tens of centimeters.